manala/manala/docs/commands/manala_watch.md

 ## manala watch

-Watch project
+List recipes

 ### Synopsis

 Watch (manala watch) will watch project, and launch update on changes.

-Example: manala watch -> resulting in a watch in a directory (default to the current directory)
+Example: manala watch -> resulting in a watch in a path (default to the current directory)

 ```
-manala watch [dir] [flags]
+manala watch [path] [flags]
 ```

 ### Options